Ben is getting tested today. Ben is getting tested today. Ben is getting tested today.

 “I think so too.
 You’re a helper.
 You have been for at least as long as I’ve known you.
 That desire to take action, to do something to make things better is your best ally right now.
 Especially after Stan’s diagnosis.
 However it turns out.”

 “Are there specific ways that I can help him?”
-I ask, fixating on this.
+I asked.

-I chew my bottom lip for a minute.
+I chewed my bottom lip for a minute.
 “So, he has depression and anxiety.
 Could heavy grief be dangerous for him?”

 “You mean could it make him suicidal?”

 “It might, Ella.
 There’s really no way to tell.
 Everyone is different.
 But yes, I’d say the chance is higher.
 Does he have a therapist?”